NCOBPS Awards Overview

 The President-Elect serves as the Awards Committee Chair.
 S/he selects the Awards Section Head(s), responsible for the coordination and selection of recipients for the Annual Awards with the exception of the Jewel Limar Prestage Mentorship Award and Graduate Assistantship Program, Inc. (GAP) Scholarship.

-NCOBPS Awards Deadlines is August 1st
+NCOBPS Awards Deadlines for is November 1st

 The W.E.B.
-DuBois Distinguished Book Award
+DuBois Distinguished Book Award-Deadline January 1, 2016

 The Anna Julia Cooper Teacher of the Year Award